g0t4/ask-openai.nvim/README.md

 :shut it down, now...
 I don't care if I lose my work, I'm done with this POS<Ctrl-b>
 :qa

+:what is the current filetype?<Ctrl-b>
+:echo &filetype

+:how do I wrap text
+:help textwidth

 :what key in normal mode copies 2 lines<Ctrl-b>
 :normal yy

+:test
+:echo "hello world"

 ```

 Let me know if there are other ways you'd like to ask for help, beyond the command line.
 And no, I'm not talking about vscode.